Red Wolves in North Carolina

 Watch the Red Wolf Enclosure Cam

 Wildlife and nature lovers from all over the world can now get a 24/7 glimpse into the life of a pair of captive red wolves, thanks to webcams installed at the Red Wolf Center in Columbia, N.C., located on Pocosin Lakes National Wildlife Refuge.
-The red wolves — two 5-year-old males, red wolves 2259 and 2261 — may be eligible for future release into North Carolina’s red wolf population.
+The red wolves — 2292F born in 2019 and 2445M born in 2022 — are the facility’s first ever breeding pair.
 Viewers can watch them anytime as they move about and interact, snooze, sniff, eat and maybe even howl.
 The cameras also help staff and caretakers observe the wolves from a distance to continue learning about their behavior and needs.
+If you find the Red Wolves flirting with one another, make sure to get a screen grab of it and share it with the Red Wolf Education and Outreach Coordinator, Katerina Ramos, at katerina@ncwf.org.

 Red Wolf Den Cam